 Best In Class

-In recognition of Saddleback Memorial’s expanded capabilities and commitment to provide an extraordinary stroke program, the Joint Commission has recently certified Saddleback Memorial as an advanced primary stroke center.
+In recognition of Saddleback Medical Center’s expanded capabilities and commitment to provide an extraordinary stroke program, the Joint Commission has recently certified Saddleback Memorial as an advanced primary stroke center.
 This designation recognizes centers that make exceptional efforts to foster better outcomes for stroke care.

-Saddleback Memorial has also received the prestigious “Best Hospital” ranking in neurology and neurosurgery from U.S. News & World Report, and has been recognized by the American Heart Association for improving stroke care through consistent adherence to the latest scientific treatment guidelines.
+Saddleback Medical Center has also received the prestigious “Best Hospital” ranking in neurology and neurosurgery from U.S. News & World Report, and has been recognized by the American Heart Association for improving stroke care through consistent adherence to the latest scientific treatment guidelines.

-“Saddleback Memorial has outstanding teams in their emergency department and biplane cath lab where stroke patients receive life-saving care,” says Dr. Suzuki.
+“Saddleback Medical Center has outstanding teams in their emergency department and biplane cath lab where stroke patients receive life-saving care,” says Dr. Suzuki.
 “They also have highly skilled intensive care and rehabilitation teams that provide critical post-stroke care,” he continues.
 “This high-quality care, combined with the services our university-level neurointerventional team provides, means patients get everything they need under one roof.
 It’s what makes our partnership work.”